santosh-gh/online-store/README.md

   ![Docker](docker.png)

-        Docker is an open-source platform that allows developers to build, package, and run applications inside containers.
+        An open-source platform that allows developers to build, package, and run applications inside containers.
         A container is a lightweight, portable, and isolated environment that includes everything needed to run an application:

-        Application code
+        - Application code

-        Libraries
+        - Libraries

-        Dependencies
+        - Dependencies

-        Configurations
+        - Configurations

         This makes applications run the same way on any environment (developer laptop, testing server, or cloud).